SkoolNotes/Taproot/2020MATH530/KBe20math530retSysEquationsLinearInDependence.md

 (1, 3) \stackrel{?}{\in} \text{span}\left((2,1), (- ,31)\right)
 $$
 but that didn't really get me anywhere.

+It seems pretty clear that if the lines intersect at one point, then they are not parallel and thus the vectors they represent are linearly independent.

 Then, I tried writing it as a matrix equation:
 $$